 Tag Archive | "android 2.2"

-The State of Android Tablets (2011): A Survey of Thoughts From Carrypad Staff
+The State of Android Tablets in 2011.
+A Survey

 At the beginning of the year, if you would have told me that, by the summer, there would be a dozen different Android tablets available for order from reliable, first tier manufacturers, I would have told you to get outta town.
 We were likely all desensitized to the constant stream of news that seemingly had the same message: “Company X announced the Y Tablet today.
 It features blah-blah-blah-blah-blah-blah-blah.
 No information was released on a launch date or pricing.”
 It had gotten to the point that I immediately went to the bottom of any announcement of a tablet-device, and if it had the standard blurb about no launch date or word on pricing, I did not read the article.